TL;DR

 • Distinguishable visual and audio content

-Operable: User interface components and navigation must be operable
+Operable: User interface must be operable

 • Keyboard accessibility